ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

 ```

     ## [1] "Running primary model"
-    ## [1] "Calculating model chi-square"
     ## [1] "Calculating CFI"
     ## [1] "Calculating Standardized Results"

-    ## Warning in lav_partable_flat(FLAT, blocks = "group", meanstructure = meanstructure, : duplicated elements in model syntax have been ignored:
-    ##      V1 ~~ V2

     ## [1] "Calculating SRMR"
     ## elapsed
-    ##   1.912
+    ##   0.197
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0024174380515027 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.215273668975605 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00241743805150265 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.215273668975606 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
     ## pop_commonfactor_gating.model): A difference greater than .025 was observed